Wavelength: Diffraction-limited resolution

 where λ is the wavelength of the waves that are focused for imaging, D the entrance pupil diameter of the imaging system, in the same units, and the angular resolution δ is in radians.

 As with other diffraction patterns, the pattern scales in proportion to wavelength, so shorter wavelengths can lead to higher resolution.

 Subwavelength

 The term subwavelength is used to describe an object having one or more dimensions smaller than the length of the wave with which the object interacts.
 For example, the term subwavelength-diameter optical fibre means an optical fibre whose diameter is less than the wavelength of light propagating through it.

 A subwavelength particle is a particle smaller than the wavelength of light with which it interacts (see Rayleigh scattering).
 Subwavelength apertures are holes smaller than the wavelength of light propagating through them.
 Such structures have applications in extraordinary optical transmission, and zero-mode waveguides, among other areas of photonics.

 Subwavelength may also refer to a phenomenon involving subwavelength objects; for example, subwavelength imaging.

-Angular wavelength

-Relationship between wavelength, angular wavelength, and other wave properties.

-A quantity related to the wavelength is the angular wavelength (also known as reduced wavelength), usually symbolized by ƛ ("lambda-bar" or barred lambda).
-It is equal to the ordinary wavelength reduced by a factor of 2π (ƛ = λ/2π), with SI units of meter per radian.
-It is the inverse of angular wavenumber (k = 2π/λ): ƛ=k^{-1}.
-It is usually encountered in quantum mechanics, where it is used in combination with the reduced Planck constant (symbol ħ, h-bar) and the angular frequency (symbol ω = 2πf).